tradej/content/tools/devassistant/tutorial.md

 the DevAssistant log.
 You now have a fully functioning webserver after running a single command in DevAssistant, and can start editing it with your favourite editor.

+## Publishing Existing Code to GitHub

+If you are interested in DevAssistant, there is a good chance you are already working on some code on your own, but that code is not yet published anywhere.
+We have thought of that, and DevAssistant provides a `tweak` assistant that does just that.
+Run it in your project's directory like this:

+    $ da tweak github create --push

+What this command does is create a repository for your GitHub username under the name of the current directory, and pushes the sources there.
+If you so wish, you can specify a different GitHub username or omit the `--push` flag to only create the repository, but not push into it.

+## Checking out or Forking a GitHub repository

+With DevAssistant, not only the creation of your own software is easy, but the modification of others' code is too.
+To check out a GitHub repository, run:

+    $ da prepare custom --repo UserName/RepoName

+The UserName and RepoName are GitHub identifiers of the repository, so to check out DevAssistant's own code, you would run `da prepare custom --repo devassistant/devassistant`.
+However, you could do it even more easily, because we provide our custom set of assistants, so `da prepare devassistant` is enough.

+An important part of the checkout process is looking for a `.devassistant` configuration file that the developer may have included in the repo, and installing dependencies or setting up your machine if you want that—It may be necessary to install some packages for testing etc. You are always asked if you want to execute the contents of the `.devassistant` file when checking out the repo for added security.